Marsden Grotto: Ghosts

 There have long been tales of hauntings at The Grotto, mainly relating to a smuggler named John the Jibber who was reputedly murdered by his fellow criminals after selling information to HM Customs.
 It is said that he was hung in a barrel in a cave close to the present lift shaft and left to starve.
 Until the pub was sold by Vaux, it was said that the landlord would leave out a special tankard of ale each night after closing and, in the morning, it would be empty.
 Local DJ and TV presenter Alan Robson drank from the tankard during one of his live Metro Radio shows, allegedly sparking off a series of supernatural phenomena that eventually forced the then landlord to quit.
-This included flying ashtrays smashing against the wall and flooding in the cellar after all the beer taps were inexplicably turned on.
+This allegedly included flying ashtrays smashing against the wall and flooding in the cellar after all the beer taps were inexplicably turned on.

 The original tankard was lost during refurbishment.
 A replacement is on display, but is no longer filled up each night for the ghost.
-The pub was also the venue for a UKTV investigation in 2001, where paranormal researchers claimed to have identified at least seven different ghosts.
+The pub was also the venue for a UKTV investigation in 2001, where paranormal researchers claimed, without evidence, to have identified at least seven different ghosts.